bip-team/pepper-visual-servoing/README.md

 Installation and usage
 ======================

+This project is supposed to work together with our whole-body controller for pepper (humoto-controller-pepper).
+Visual servoing control loops sends velocity commands to the robot (twist vectors).
+It requires humoto-controller-pepper to be compiled from branch 'jm-visual-servoing'.

 It is assumed that one has ViSP (https://github.com/lagadic/visp.git) installed on their system.
 After the build binaries are installed in the folder '/path/to/qibuild-workspace/pepper-visual-servoing/build-my-toolchain-name/sdk/bin'.
 Camera calibration files should be stored in visp xml format in the '/path/to/qibuild-workspace/pepper-visual-servoing/config' folder.
 It is convenient to calibrate your